WalletScrutiny/WalletScrutinyCom/_android/com.swissborg.android.community.md

 redirect_from:

 ---
 Formerly known as the Swissborg Community App, this app does not have a wallet.
 It is a Bitcoin price prediction game with a leaderboard for points.
 Correct guesses for Bitcoin's price movement merits points for the user.
-You have to download a companion Swissborg app in order to receive the rewards.
+You have to download {% include walletLink.html wallet='android/com.swissborg.android' verdict='true' %} in order to receive the rewards.

 [Reward withdrawal FAQ](https://help.swissborg.com/hc/en-gb/articles/360020296033-When-and-how-can-I-withdraw-my-rewards-)